tytydraco/yessleep/out/I_thought_porch_pirates_were_bad_this_new_trend_is_so_much_worse.md

 Perfect.

-Everything burns around me, and I wonder if the smoke will get me before the flames do – although frankly, either is fine with me.
+Everything burns around me, and I wonder if the smoke will eventually get me before the flames do – although frankly, either is fine with me.

-I try to just focus on typing – it’s going slowly since I only have one free hand, so I’m grateful I wrote most of it during a moment of clarity the day before.
-I’m almost finished, at least.
+I try to just focus on posting this – I’m grateful that I thought to write my account of the prior days during a moment of clarity yesterday.

-It’s too late for me, but maybe sharing this will help someone out there.
+It’s too late for me, but maybe sharing this will help someone else out there.

 I think it’s afraid now – it realizes what’s about to happen.
 Its attention must have shifted elsewhere, which is how I even regained control over one of my hands in the first place.